lrse/whycon/README.md

 # WhyCon
-## precise, efficient and low-cost localization
+## A precise, efficient and low-cost localization system

 ### What is WhyCon ?